Academic

 Curriculum

-From September 2023, the school will initially cater for a limited number of pupils aged 7-13 (UK Years 3-8).
-We will follow the English National Curriculum to begin with.
-When the Pre-Prep opens in September 2024, our youngest pupils will follow the Early Years Foundation Stage programme in Nursery and Kindergarten, and then Key Stage 1 in Years 1 and 2.
+Since our foundation in September 2023, the school caters for a limited number of pupils aged 7-13 (UK Years 3-8).
+We follow the English National Curriculum from Year 3, building up to pre-GCSE work preparation with our older pupils.
+When the Pre-Prep opens, our youngest pupils will follow the Early Years Foundation Stage programme in Nursery and Kindergarten, and then Key Stage 1 in Years 1 and 2.
 In the prep school, we will follow the Key Stage 2 curriculum in Years 3-6, and the first two years of Key Stage 3 in Years 7 & 8.
 Additional challenging enrichment will be woven into the curriculum in order to extend and enhance students’ academic progress.

 When the senior school opens in September 2024, pupils will study towards the IGCSE qualifications, leading to the International Baccalaureate when they reach VIth form, ensuring our students are prepared for life at the best universities across the world.